RS001 – Chemical Hygiene Plan

 • Chemical Fume Hoods

-If a chemical fume hood is required or recommended to be used, the following guidelines must be followed:
+If a chemical fume hood is required or recommended to be used, the following guidelines must be followed at all times:

 • Chemical fume hoods must be marked to indicate the proper sash position for optimum hood performance.
 The chemical fume hood sash should be positioned at or below this height whenever working with hazardous chemicals that could generate toxic gases, vapors, fumes, aerosols or particulates.